teelam1910/sqlalchemy-analysis/README.md

 ## Description
 This project focuses on conducting a basic climate analysis and data exploration using Python and SQLAlchemy.
 SQLAlchemy ORM queries, Pandas, and Matplotlib will be utilized for analysis and visualization, followed by designing a Flask API based on the insights developed.
+The file is located in the directory 'Surfs Up' and is named climate_analysis.